LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

-After making MVP in the last lessons, we sent them to the client for review.
-After the client reviews, he gave us an answer:
+After making MVP in the last lessons, we sent the result for a client review.
+Here's one point of feedback they gave us:

-> Why does creating users involve adding passwords for them?
-Do you want me to send those passwords via email?
-It's unsafe!
-Please build the invitation system with randomized links so that they would create their passwords themselves.
+> All works well, but why does creating users involve adding passwords for them **manually**?
+Do you want me to make those passwords and send them via email?
+It's unsafe.
+Please build the invitation system with randomized links so the company owners and guides can create their passwords themselves.

-It seems like we did not discuss the user creation flow enough.
-This means that we have to modify it, which will introduce delays.
-Of course, we could talk with the Client, but a lesson learned for next time - we should be more careful when looking at specifications.
+Good point.
+So...
+It seems like we did not discuss the user creation flow enough, so now we need to make changes (*the lesson below*) and discuss potential delays/costs with the client.
+Lesson learned for next time - discuss how **exactly** features should work in more detail upfront.

 Here's the list of topics that we'll cover below:
-- Sending mail to the invited user.
+- Sending an email to the invited user.
-- Register the user to the correct company and role from the invitation link.
+- Use the invitation link to register the user to the correct company and role.
 - Rewriting old tests and writing new ones.

 ---

 ## Sending Invitation Mail

-So, first, instead of creating the user, let's send an invitation mail.
-For this, we need to save a new Model where we will keep the email, invitation token, company ID, and role ID.
+So, first, instead of creating the user right away, let's send an invitation email.
+They won't be the system users until they register with their password.

+So, we will create a separate Model called `UserInvitation` where we will keep the email, invitation token, company ID, and role ID.

 ```php
 php artisan make:model UserInvitation -m